-The sound – the foundation of the musical language.
+Sound – the foundation of musical language.

 Playing piano is not a sport.
-Nobody is interested in how developed your finger velocity is or how fast you can play scales, arpeggios and technical exercises.
+Nobody is interested in how developed your finger velocity is, or how fast you can play scales, arpeggios and technical exercises.
 People want to listen to music that TELLS something, that reflects a certain state, a certain feeling, that brings them a new understanding of life and death, that gives them a purpose in life!
 When, after a concert, somebody from the audience comes to congratulate the performer and tells him or her ‘Thank you for this wonderful music!’, he doesn’t say it because he enjoyed pure technique and complicated tricks.
-He says it because the music has touched his emotions, has changed, even for a moment, the way he perceived the surrounding reality.
+He says it because the music has touched his emotions, has changed, even for a moment, the way he perceives the surrounding reality.

 Achieving good technical skills is not the purpose of piano playing.
 It is just the means that will allow you to express that concept, that feeling ‘encoded’ by the composer in his work.
 Velocity and technique should always be subordinate to meaning and feeling – this is one of the most important principles of the performing art, no matter if we play piano, violin, oboe or we sing.

-Let me give you a very simple analogy: people learn to talk not because they want to prove that they can move their tongue and their jaws in a certain way.
+Let me give you a very simple analogy: people don’t learn to talk because they want to prove that they can move their tongue and their jaws in a certain way.
 People talk because talking, among other things, is a method of communication, of sharing thoughts and experiences.

 The piano keyboard and the dangers of the ‘percussion’ approach.

 Mastering the sound requires lots of practice.
 You have to train your ability to influence the color, the depth, the openness and the softness of the sound by making subtle changes in the way you press the keys.
-You have to be aware that each note has to be ‘backed-up’ by the full weight of your hand.
+You have to be aware that each note has to be ‘backed-up’ by the full weight of your arm.

 A few secrets that will help you avoid the percussion-like touché.

-When practicing, imagine that the piano keyboard is not a hard surface, but elastic and flexible: it can respond to the slightest fluctuations in the intensity of the applied pressure.
+When practicing, imagine that the piano keyboard is not a rigid surface, but elastic and flexible: it can respond to the slightest fluctuations in the intensity of the applied pressure.
 Imagine that your fingers are ‘diving’ into the keyboard, not hitting it like hammers.
 Your back, your shoulders, your elbows, your forearms and especially your wrists have to be totally relaxed.
-All the weight of your hand has to have a single support point: your fingers.
+All the weight of your arm has to have a single support point: your fingers.

 I usually tell my students that martial arts, especially aikido and jiu-jitsu, are a good source of inspiration: brutal force and tensed technique will not have any results.
 Only a relaxed approach will allow you to use your opponent’s strength and turn it against him.
-Interpretative art is based on the same principles: controlled relaxation, achieved with hard work and awareness, will result in a quality sound and a brilliant technique capable of expressing the most complicated musical ideas.
+Performing art is based on the same principles: controlled relaxation, achieved with hard work and awareness, will result in a quality sound and a brilliant technique capable of expressing the most complicated musical ideas.